 BeetleJuice : Insect Frass

 BeetleJuice is a unique and powerful substance.
-Only a small amount is needed in order to benefit from the combination of the two beneficial substance.
+Only a small amount is needed in order to benefit from the combination of the two beneficial substances.
 One Pound of BeetleJuice is Approximately 6 Cups.

 Scientists use insect frass in barley production, proving that it has the potential to be a partial or complete NPK fertilizer substitute.

 High nitrogen insect frass can increase nitrogen availability in the soil and consequently increase plant growth.

 Insect frass can increase plant nitrogen uptake, add organic molecules and microorganisms to the soil, and may increase tolerance to abiotic and biotic stresses due to these additions.